This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 Beyond the free rotation, the buying-from-Discount-Tire bundle includes free flat repair, free air pressure check, free re-balance, and free brake inspection.
 Stack those across a 60,000-mile tire life:

-Total invisible value: $436 to $590 over the tire's life.
+Total invisible value: roughly $440 to $720 over the tire's life, using typical paid-chain rates as the yardstick.
 If a comparable set of tires costs $40 more at Discount Tire than at the discount competitor down the street, the bundle is still pulling ahead by an order of magnitude.
 The lesson for anyone shopping tires is to do the full lifetime calculation rather than the per-tire price comparison.

 Edge cases that break the free policy